-The printed circuit board that houses the AD7452 should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
+The printed circuit board that houses the AD7440/AD7450A should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
 This facilitates the use of ground planes that can be easily separated.
 A minimum etch technique is generally best for ground planes as it gives the best shielding.
-Digital and analog ground planes should be joined in only one place, a star ground point established as close as possible to the GND pin on the AD7452.
-Avoid running digital lines under the device because this couples noise onto the die.
-The analog ground plane should be allowed to run under the AD7452 to avoid noise coupling.
-The power supply lines to the AD7452 should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.
+Digital and analog ground planes should be joined in only one place, a star ground point established as close to the GND pin on the AD7440/AD7450A as possible.
+Avoid running digital lines under the devices because this couples noise onto the die.
+The analog ground plane should be allowed to run under the AD7440/AD7450A to avoid noise coupling.
+The power supply lines to the AD7440/AD7450A should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply line.

 Fast switching signals like clocks should be shielded with digital ground to avoid radiating noise to other sections of the board, and clock signals should never run near the analog inputs.
 Avoid crossover of digital and analog signals.
 Traces on opposite sides of the board should run at right angles to each other.
 This reduces the effects of feedthrough through the board.
 A microstrip technique is by far the best but is not always possible with a double-sided board.

 In this technique, the component side of the board is dedicated to ground planes while signals are placed on the solder side.
 Good decoupling is also important.
 All analog supplies should be decoupled with 10 μF tantalum capacitors in parallel with 0.1 μF capacitors to GND.
-To achieve the best from these decoupling components, place them as close to the device as possible.
+To achieve the best from these decoupling components, they must be placed as close as possible to the device.

-EVALUATING THE AD7452'S PERFORMANCE
+EVALUATING THE AD7440/AD7450A PERFORMANCE

 The evaluation board package includes a fully assembled and tested evaluation board, documentation, and software for controlling the board from a PC via the evaluation board controller.
-The evaluation board controller can be used in conjunction with the AD7452 evaluation board, as well as many other Analog Devices evaluation boards ending with the CB designator, to demonstrate/evaluate the ac and dc performance of the AD7452.
+The evaluation board controller can be used in conjunction with the AD7440/AD7450A evaluation board, as well as many other Analog Devices evaluation boards ending with the CB designator, to demonstrate and evaluate the ac and dc performance of the AD7440/AD7450A.

-The software allows the user to perform ac (fast Fourier transform) and dc (histogram of codes) tests on the AD7452.
-For more information, see the AD7452 application note that accompanies the evaluation kit.
+The software allows the user to perform ac (fast Fourier transform) and dc (histogram of codes) tests on the device.
+See the AD7440/AD7450A application note that accompanies the evaluation kit for more information.